cvs-health/testilo/README.md

 ## Architecture

-The routines that perform scoring and digesting are _procs_ and are located in the `procs` directory.
+The routines that perform scoring, digesting, and comparing are _procs_ and are located in the `procs` directory.

-To score a report, Testilo needs to be told where to find the report, and also which scoring procedure (or _score proc_) to use.
-There could be multiple score procs differently aggregating the same report into scores.
+To score reports, Testilo needs to be told which reports to score and which scoring procedure (or _score proc_) to use.

-Similarly, once a report has been scored, Testilo can digest it, provided that Testilo is told where to find the scored report and which _digest proc_ to use.
-Different digest procs could produce different human-oriented explanations of the same scored report, such as for different audiences.
+Similarly, once reports have been scored, Testilo can digest them.
+For this purpose, Testilo needs to be told which scored reports to digest and which _digest proc_ to use.

+Likewise, Testilo can compare scored reports.
+It needs to be told which reports to compare and which _comparison proc_ to use.

 Testilo includes some score procs, digest procs, and comparison procs.
 You can add others.